vskvj3/End-to-End-Pipeline-for-Swiggy-Restaurant-Data/README.md

 # Data Pipeline and Analysis of Restaurant Data

 ## Overview
-This project focuses on building a data engineering pipeline for analyzing restaurant data sourced from various cities by the swiggy platform.
-The data is processed, transformed, and analyzed using tools including PySpark, Spark SQL, and Azure Data Factory.
-The final outputs include insights into restaurant ratings, cuisines, and trends presented in dashboards and reports.
+This project develops a data engineering pipeline to analyze restaurant data from various cities on the Swiggy platform.
+Using PySpark, Spark SQL, and Azure Data Factory, the data is processed and transformed to generate insights on ratings, cuisines, and trends, presented through databricks dashboard.

 > For detailed documentaion See [Technical Design Document](Documentation.md)